Leon Gaikis: Spain and the Great Purge

-The Soviet Union established diplomatic relations with the Second Spanish Republic in 1933.
+The Soviet Union established diplomatic relations with the Second Spanish Republic in 1933, but the ambassadors were not exchanged until after the coup d’état by the army in July 1936 due to the victory of the right wing CEDA coalition in the November 1933 elections.
 A long-standing Bolshevik, Anatoly Lunacharsky, was appointed as the ambassador to Spain but died en route.
 Eventually, Marcel Rosenberg was appointed as the first ambassador in 1936.
 Leon Gaikis was sent along to serve as an adviser to the ambassador.
 They arrived in Madrid on 27 August 1936, after the Spanish Civil War already started.

-The following year, Rosenberg was recalled to Moscow, shortly after a meeting between Stalin and the Spanish ambassador to Moscow, Marcelino Pascua, in which the former said "as for Rosenberg, we'll recall him and send down someone less enfant terrible.
+The diplomatic heavy handed was of Rosenberg testified to by Luis Araquistain and Gines Ganga, among others, led to Rosenberg being recalled to Moscow, shortly after a February 1937 meeting between Stalin and the Spanish ambassador to Moscow, Marcelino Pascua, in which the former said "as for Rosenberg, we'll recall him and send down someone less enfant terrible.
 Someone more 'official'".
 On 19 February 1937, Gaikis was appointed to replace Rosenberg, who soon vanished during the Great Purge.

 Gaikis himself soon fell victim to the purges.
 In June 1937, he was recalled to Moscow.
-He thought that would be a routine matter but was arrested on arrival, on 16 June, and was removed from office the next day.
-Having allegedly supported back in 1923, during Lenin's terminal illness, The Declaration of 46, which called for greater party democracy and preceded the formation of the Trotsky-led Left Opposition, Gaikis was now prosecuted, like many others, under the charge of Trotskyism.
+He thought that would be a routine matter but was brutally beaten and arrested by the NKVD on arrival on 16 June, and was removed from office the next day.
+Having allegedly supported back in 1923, during Lenin's terminal illness, The Declaration of 46, which called for greater party democracy and preceded the formation of the Trotsky-led Left Opposition, Gaikis was now starved, tortured, interrogated and prosecuted, like many others, under the charge of Trotskyism.
 He was named in one of Stalin's execution lists, titled "Moscow-Center and Moscow Region", 20 August 1937 (#21 in the list), ordering his execution through the "Album procedure".
 The order was formally affirmed by the Military College of the Supreme Court of the Soviet Union, which sentenced him to death "for betrayal of the Fatherland and belonging to a counter-revolutionary terrorist organization".
 He was shot on the same day, 21 August 1937, at the age of 39.
 He was cremated in the Donskoye Cemetery's crematorium in Moscow.